-Cheyenne Animal Shelter Pets of the Week
+Cheyenne Animal Shelter Pets of The Week

 Apache

-Hi, my name is Squeaky and I'm a very sweet old man who wants nothing more than to lay around and get all of your attention.
-I have a feline immunodeficiency virus so I need a little extra vet care.
+Spunky is my name and I am a social guy who loves the company of other cats , I'm secretly afraid of the dark and would really like to go home with your existing cat or one of my sisters just so I have a friend when I get scared.
+When I'm not cuddling with my friends, I'm playing hide and seek and when I'm found I come out talking asking for snuggles!

-If you want to check out any of these Pets of the Week, contact the Cheyenne Animal Shelter.
+If you're interested in any of these Pets of The Week, be sure to contact the Cheyenne Animal Shelter.